bakhtiararifinid/flutter_riverpod_todo_app/README.md

-# Flutter Riverpod Todo App Architecture
+# Flutter Riverpod Simple Architecture

-A simple architecture for flutter project using riverpod with todo app functionality for example
+A simple architecture for flutter project using riverpod with REST API connection.

+The backend side for this project is [this](https://documenter.getpostman.com/view/8858534/SW7dX7JG).